PostHog/posthog.com/contents/docs/user-guides/sso.md

 4. Add those two settings as `SOCIAL_AUTH_GITLAB_KEY` and `SOCIAL_AUTH_GITHUB_SECRET`.
 If you're hosting GitLab yourself you'll also need to add `SOCIAL_AUTH_GITLAB_API_URL`, which is the full URL to your GitLab instance.

 ### Google

 <blockquote class="warning-note">
-<b>Please note SSO with Google is a 🔒 premium feature in PostHog</b> and requires either a PostHog Cloud plan (with a credit card registered) or a Scale plan.
+<b>Please note SSO with Google is a 🔒 premium feature of PostHog</b> and requires either a PostHog Cloud plan (credit card connected) or a PostHog Scale license.
 </blockquote>

 To set up Google SSO please follow these instructions: